 For the adventure seekers in the crowd, here’s a little do-it-yourself idea for you.
 Well placed screws into the outsole of an old pair of running shoes can provide extra grip on dry, icy conditions.
 Those who have used this method promise it works against the slickest of trails while also being easy on the pocketbook.
 Though you might be missing out on some of the other important features of the shoes on our list (such as water resistance.)

 You can find out exactly how to turn any pair of running shoes into a pair of screw shoes here.
 Apparently, at the end of the winter season, you can just remove the screws and keep using them (though I’d personally probably not!)

 *As an Amazon Associate, I earn a small commission from qualifying purchases.
+Non-Amazon product links are also affiliate links.
 Thank you for supporting my blog so I can keep bringing you content!